Search now

 D-Day veteran returns to Normandy

-Findmypast's Alex Cox shares his grandfather's experiences of the D-Day Landings and his first return to Normandy since the Second World War.
+Findmypast's Alex Cox shares his grandfather's experiences of the D-Day Landings and his first return to Normandy since World War II.

 When people ask"who is your hero?" my answer is always the same; my grandfather Arthur Raymond Wilton.
 Ray, as he liked to be known, was an incredible man who was loved by many and while I was fortunate to share a very close relationship with him, for years much of his early life remained a mystery to me.

-After much prodding, I was surprised to learn that he was actually a veteran of D-Day and that he had carried the memories of that day with him ever since, not even sharing them with his wife or my mother.
+After much prodding, I was surprised to learn that he was actually a veteran of the D-Day allied invasion (known as the invasion of Normandy, or the Normandy landings), and that he had carried the memories of that day with him ever since, not even sharing them with his wife or my mother.

 I asked if he would allow me to record an interview with him and at first, he was reluctant.
 "Why?" he asked, "I didn't do anything special so no need for all this fuss", but eventually I was even able to convince him to appear in a video for our sister site, Genes Reunited.

-On 6 June 1944, then only 19 years old, Ray was on board a motor torpedo boat guiding the first wave of troops onto Gold Beach in Arromanches, Normandy.
+On 6 June 1944, then only 19 years old, Ray was on board a motor torpedo boat guiding the first wave of allied forces onto Gold Beach in Arromanches, Normandy, Northern France during World War II.

-A month after the video was made, and a full 69 years after the D Day landings, he returned to the beaches of Normandy for the first time since the war.
+A month after the video was made, and a full 69 years after the D Day landings (or Operation Overlord, as they were codenamed), he crossed the English channel and returned to the beaches of Normandy for the first time since the war.
 The trip was funded by the National Lottery run charity Heroes Return and I had the incredible privilege of being able to join him.

 Originally from Prescot in Lancashire, Ray was working as a technical engineer when he decided to register as a reserve in the Royal Navy in 1942.
 "I was raring to go" he said;